 At the time of this article, no medical school in Washington, D.C. requires the Casper test.
 However, George Washington University School of Medicine and Health Sciences does recommend the PREview exam.

-The AAMC PREview Professional Readiness Exam is a situational judgment test that’s just recently been released in response to the rising popularity of the Casper test.
+The AAMC PREview Professional Readiness Exam is a situational judgment test that has just recently been released in response to the rising popularity of the Casper test.
 PREview is made up of a series of hypothetical scenarios that students may be faced with in medical school that are designed to evaluate a premed’s awareness of effective and ineffective professional behaviors.

 Find out what other schools require AAMC’s new PREview exam.

-Since GW SMHS only recommends applicants take the test, technically, you can choose not to take it.
+Since GW SMHS only recommends that applicants take the test, technically, you can choose not to take it.
 However, if the medical school you’re interested in attending recommends you do something, generally speaking, it’s a good idea to do it.

 PREview is very new on the scene, so we can’t definitively say if you will face consequences for not taking the exam when it’s been recommended.
 That said, it’s important to look at each component of your application as another chance to set yourself apart from other applicants and impress an admissions committee.
-Competition at D.C. medical schools is fierce, and if you’re up against an equally-qualified applicant who did take the test, they could have an advantage over you.
+Competition at D.C. medical schools is fierce, and if you’re up against an equally qualified applicant who did take the test, they could have an advantage over you.

 Adcoms want candidates to demonstrate enthusiasm, proactiveness, and accountability.
 If you ignore their recommendation, it suggests you don’t care if you’re accepted or not—obviously, this is the last thing you want to convey to an admissions committee.